TinyCB/Chaturbate-affiliate-api-script/readme.md

 Furthermore, TinyCB should be easy to setup (no programming knowledge required).
 All values are predefined in the edit.php file.

+Tinycb is specifically created to work as the front end for a Chaturbate whitelabel however.
+It's not manditory, and also runs without.

 ## Setup

 1. [Sign up at Chaturbate](https://chaturbate.com/in/?track=default&tour=9O7D&campaign=2DLMP)